endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## Valgrind Memory Tests

-[Valgrind](https://valgrind.org/) dynamic storage allocation tests were performed using the heap and fixed block allocator builds.
+[Valgrind](https://valgrind.org/) dynamic storage allocation tests were performed using the heap and fixed-block allocator builds.
 Valgrind is a programming tool for detecting memory leaks, memory errors, and profiling performance in applications, primarily for Linux-based systems.
 All tests run on Linux.

 ### Heap Memory Test Results